JaredHane98/CDK-Fargate-Go-Webscraping/README.md

 # Note
 I have decided not to release the web scraping code publicly.
-Web scraping operates in a legal gray area, and the primary purpose of this project was to utilize AWS Fargate services, not potentially engage in unlawful activities.